Let's begin with 2 important bits of information before we get on with the story... =^)

 - Sixth Edition UNIX == Version 6 (V6) UNIX - It was released in May 1975 ;

 - Seventh Edition UNIX == Version 7 (V7) UNIX - It was released in 1979 ;

 The Thompson shell, by Ken Thompson of Bell Labs, was distributed as the standard command interpreter, /bin/sh, through Version 6 (V6) UNIX.
-Then, in Version 7 (V7), it was replaced by the Bourne shell.
-However, the Thompson shell was still distributed with the system as osh (see osh.c) because of known portability problems with the Bourne shell's memory management in Seventh Edition (V7) UNIX.
+Then, in Version 7 (V7) UNIX, it was replaced by the Bourne shell.
+However, the Thompson shell was still distributed with the system as osh (see osh.c) because of known portability problems with the Bourne shell's memory management in V7.

 In any case, I encourage you to read the memory management page (linked to above) if you never have and/or to reread it if you already have.
 It's that important, and Dennis (dmr) sums up the Bourne shell's memory management / portability problems very nicely as well, shedding light so that we might better understand the story.

 Since it is not possible to appreciate the true nature of Ken Thompson's shell without having access to the original source code and documentation, this material is provided here under the following Caldera license (pdf) (local copy (pdf)) as a historical reference for the development of etsh.
 The following Version 6 (V6) UNIX source code and documentation was obtained from The UNIX Heritage Society (TUHS, see Dennis_v6).
 According to the details, these files were provided to TUHS by Dennis Ritchie .

 The UNIX Time-Sharing System article gives the theory of operation of both the System and the Shell.